NEET PG Exam 2026: Date, Eligibility, Scorecard and Counselling Details

 • Document Errors: Double-check that all uploaded files are clear, correctly formatted, and match the requirements.
 Blurry or mismatched documents often lead to rejections.

 • Incorrect Information: Verify all details, especially your name, date of birth, and contact information, against official documents.
-Be aware that certain fields, like name, email, and test center, cannot be changed after submission.
+Be aware that certain fields, like name, email, and test centre, cannot be changed after submission.

 • Procrastination: Avoid waiting until the last minute to apply.
 Heavy server traffic near the deadline can lead to technical problems.